NullOperatorr/Forensics-lab-image-recovery/Case-01/Analysis.md

 - **4. Relative Sector & Total Sector**

 **Relative Sector** specifies the starting sector of the partition relative to the beginning of the disk.
 It tells the system where the partition begins so that the filesystem data can be located correctly.
 In our case, the Relative Sector value is `1094795585` and this value does not point to the expected location of the partition.
-During the investigation, we identified that the first NTFS filesystem structure begins at **sector 128**.
-Therefore, the incorrect Relative Sector value appears to be preventing the partition from being located correctly.

 **Total Sectors** specifies the number of sectors allocated to the partition.
 Together with the Relative Sector value, it defines the partition's location and size on the disk.

 ```text